Perledition/fuzzy-controller/README.md

 #### Framework

 ##### Premises for this Experiment
-To concentrate only on the functionality of the fuzzy-controller the following premises do define the overall experiment situation.
+To concentrate only on the functionality of the fuzzy-controller the following premises do define the overall experiment situation:

 - The cars can only move in one direction which is forward.
 Therefore speed and velocity share the same meaning.
 - only two cars do drive on one road and other objects or events can be ignored.